 The moon’s terminator is the dividing line marking the edge between day and night on the moon.
-It’s sometimes called the twilight zone, because it marks where the sun is either rising or setting on the moon and so – along the terminator line – the moon’s landscape is in a twilight state.
+It’s sometimes called the twilight zone, because it marks where the sun is either rising or setting, putting the moon’s landscape there in a twilight state.
 Want to see lunar features more clearly through binoculars or a small telescope?
 Look along the terminator line.
 That’s where the contrast between light and shadow reveals the moon’s topography in stark relief.
-Mountains tower over the lunar regolith – the loose dust, broken rocks, and other materials covering most of the moon’s surface – while craters sink away from their rocky ledges.
+Mountains tower over the lunar regolith – the loose dust, broken rocks and other materials covering most of the moon’s surface – while craters sink away from their rocky ledges.

 As we see it from Earth, the moon’s terminator marks the line of lunar sunsets or sunrises.
-As the moon orbits eastward around Earth, the sunrise terminator crosses our satellite, creating the familiar phases we recognize as crescent, first quarter, gibbous, and finally full.
+As the moon orbits eastward around Earth, the sunrise terminator crosses our satellite.
+This creates the familiar phases we recognize as waxing crescent, first quarter, waxing gibbous and finally full.
 On a full moon, we see no terminator at all, because the side of the moon facing us is completely lit.
-After the full stage, the sunset terminator takes the moon through the phases in reverse: gibbous, last quarter, crescent, and finally new moon, when no light illuminates the surface.
+After the full stage, the sunset terminator takes the moon through the phases in reverse.
+The phases run from waning gibbous, last quarter, and waning crescent to new moon, when no light illuminates the surface.

 Seasoned astronomers know that observing the moon during its full stage is a washout.
 The moon is super bright, its surface brilliant but bland, and your night vision is ruined by peering through a telescope at such a blazing light.
 On the other hand, the waning and waxing moon phases provide a detailed study of the moon’s surface one night at a time over the course of two weeks.